Using Technology to Improve the Patient Journey in Addiction Treatment

 Behavioral health and addiction treatment care settings pose special challenges when seeking to improve the patient experience.

-The journey for a behavioral health patient is already a complex one, because it often hinges on overcoming societal stigma to pursue treatment in the first place, with varying methodologies for diagnosis and treatment to follow.
+The journey for a behavioral health patient is already a complex one because it often hinges on overcoming societal stigma to pursue treatment in the first place, with varying methodologies for diagnosis and treatment to follow.
 But that patient experience can be made worse from both a process and communication standpoint because behavioral health is an industry that is still “largely driven by paper and trial-and-error guesswork.”
 For those who have moved from paper to digital, lack of behavioral health integration still poses unique and difficult challenges.

 In addiction treatment, specifically, the admissions process is one of the most critical pieces, according to Michele Santagata, Vice President of Admissions at Ambrosia Treatment Center, because, “Missing one phone call can be the difference between a patient coming to your facility and going elsewhere, or not going to a facility at all.”

 Ambrosia is a multi-location addiction treatment provider, offering medical detox, residential treatment facilities, outpatient services, as well as family and alumni support.
 With Pennsylvania, California and Florida locations, Ambrosia prides itself on world-class service at every stage, which begins with their free 24/7 helpline to potential patients before they even step into a building.